mattmcknight13/Roll-a-Dex/README.md

 - have Game Stats (Dex,Con,Int) randomly generated and/ or randomly applied using Standard array of Stats [15,14,13,12,10,8] have proper Modifiers applied

-- Once a Character is made through either means move to a page that shows the character sheet or docket
+- Once a Character is made through either means move to a page that shows the css styled character sheet or docket

 #### PostMVP